I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddchgr/ns-ntddchgr-_changer_element.md

 The keypad or other input control on the front panel of a changer. <b>ChangerKeypad</b> is valid only in a <b>ChangerSetAccess</b> call.

+`ElementAddress`

+Indicates the element's zero-based address used by the system.
+A changer miniclass driver is responsible for translating this address to the device-specific address used by the changer.

 ## Remarks
 CHANGER_ELEMENT is used by both the changer class driver and a changer miniclass driver to describe a changer element.